mswjs/msw-storybook-addon/README.md

 #### Using the addon in Node.js with Portable Stories

-If you're using [portable stories](https://storybook.js.org/docs/writing-tests/stories-in-unit-tests), you need to make sure the MSW loaders are applied correctly.
+If you're using [portable stories](https://storybook.js.org/docs/api/portable-stories/portable-stories-vitest), you need to make sure the MSW loaders are applied correctly.

-### Storybook 8
+### Storybook 8.2 or higher

-You do so by calling the `load` function of your story before rendering it:
+If you [set up the project annotations](https://storybook.js.org/docs/api/portable-stories/portable-stories-vitest#setprojectannotations) correctly, by calling the `play` function of your story, the MSW loaders will be applied automatically:

 ```ts
 import { composeStories } from '@storybook/react'